Buying a domain name is like setting up a shopfront on the high street — it makes an impression before customers have even stepped inside.

 Future ambitions

 Think about where your business is headed.
 If you’re staying local, a .co.uk domain keeps that British connection strong.
 But if there’s a chance of international expansion, .com’s universal appeal might make more sense.
-That said, .co.uk doesn’t have to be only for domestic businesses.
+That said, .co.uk doesn’t have to be for domestic businesses.

 See also: Names That Click – How to Choose the Right Domain Name